snt-arg/PRENOM/README.md

 ```
 You can also run a monocular version by using the target `./examples/Monocular/mono_tum`.
 However, monocular data association is inherently noisy and the run has to be repeated until satisfactory results, as also mentioned by RO-MAP.

+# Known Issues
+1. **`struct cudaPointerAttributes has no member named 'memoryType'` while building PRENOM.**
+    This can happen since we are using an older version of Pangolin, and in later versions of CUDA, this attribute was renamed to `type`.
+To fix this, just rename `.memoryType` to `.type` in the file `/usr/local/include/pangolin/image/memcpy.h` (or equivalent location of your Pangolin installation) and re-build PRENOM.

 # Acknowledgments